epicfilemcnulty/lilush/README.md

   There are a couple of side projects, built upon lilush, that might be of interest:

-* [RELIW](https://github.com/epicfilemcnulty/lilush/blob/master/RELIW_README.md) is an HTTP server & framework with automatic SSL certifcates management (similar to Caddy).
+* [RELIW](https://github.com/epicfilemcnulty/lilush/blob/master/RELIW_README.md) is an HTTP server & framework.
 * [Circada]() is an IRC server & client bundle